KirstenWF/WindowsDualsenseUnreal/README.md

 ### Where to Download

-You can download the *Parrot Game Sample* with the DualSense integration directly from our GitHub repository.
+You can download the *Parrot Game Sample* with the DualSense integration directly from link.

 - [**Download the example project for the editor here**](https://drive.google.com/file/d/198Dko7ZwIX1vz9jw7RtYp4arY9Qp5bJ4/view?usp=drive_link)
 - [**Download the compiled version of the example project here**](https://drive.google.com/file/d/144hM71xZufBe29UzpTNQ1rRe0AYWC-Ka/view?usp=drive_link)